TastyDucks/spectacles-2-unitree-server/README.md

 The **spectacles world basis** is centered on the user's head (X right, Y up, Z back), and uses a right-handed coordinate system.

-Reference pose:
- - Hold left and right hands in front of the face, palms facing toward the face, and thumbs pointing outward
+Reference pose: hold left and right hands in front of the face, palms facing toward the face, and thumbs pointing outward.

 The Spectacles has non-uniform joint bases.
 If the entries share a symbol, they use the same basis: